 1/2 teaspoon vanilla extract

-Mix all of the dry ingredients in one bowl.
-Mix all of the wet ingredients in another and then combine.
-Place in muffin cases and bake for 20 mins at 180ºC.
+Combine the two mixtures together, put a big dollop in each muffin case and bake for 20 mins at 180ºC.
 The mixture is quite runny but they do rise nicely.

 She had no reaction to the cakes, even eating a whole one near the end of the day (I always try to give new things in the morning to give her a chance to react before bedtime).
 I cannot believe she had actual milk, I felt so nervous adding it into the mixture!